jenkinsci/mesos-plugin/README.md

 you should see an option to 'Add a new cloud' at the bottom of the page.

 1. Add the 'Mesos Cloud'.
-2. Give the path to the address `http://HOST:PORT` of a running Mesos controller.
+2. Give the path to the address `http://HOST:PORT` of a running Mesos master.
 On DC/OS this can be as simple as `https://leader.mesos:5050`.
 3. Set the user name agents should start as.
 Ensure that the Mesos agents have have the user available.
 4. Set the Jenkins URL.
 5. Click `Save`.

-You can click `Test Conection` to see if the Mesos client of the plugin can find the Mesos controller.
+You can click `Test Conection` to see if the Mesos client of the plugin can find the Mesos master.

-If the Mesos controller uses a secured connection with a custom certificate you can supply it under `Use a custom SSL certificate`.
+If the Mesos master uses a secured connection with a custom certificate you can supply it under `Use a custom SSL certificate`.

 ### Adding Agent Specs ###